The Widow's Handbook: winner of the Helen Bailey Award 2022

 Picture

 • If you go out, have lamps and radios on timers so there is light and sound when you get in.
-You can use plug socket timers, or smart light bulbs and sockets linked to your phone.
+You can use plug timers, smart light bulbs and sockets, and smart phone apps.

-• Smart heating systems such as Hive mean that you can make sure the heating is on when you get in.
-Hive can also turn the lights on for you.
+• Smart heating systems mean that you can make sure the heating is on when you get in.

 • Keep moving – exercise warms you up and can pick up your mood.